mdornseif/appengine-toolkit/README.markdown

 `RobotTxtHandler` allows serving a robots.txt file that disables crawler access to all app versions except the default version.

 `VersionHandler` allows clients to read the git revision.
 When deploying we do something like `git show-ref --hash=7 HEAD > version.txt` just before `appcfg.py update` and `VersionHandler lets you retive that information.

-`CredentialsHandler` at `/gaetk/credentials` allows you to create new access credentials:

-    $ curl -u $uid:$secret -X POST -F admin=True \
-        -F text='new user for API access' -F email='edv@ShPuAdMora.de' -F tenant='hudora.de' \
-        -F permissions='einkaufspreise,wertschoepfung' http://example.com/gaetk/credentials
-    {
-        "admin": true,
-        "created_at": "2011-10-26 13:00:28.024000",
-        "email": "m.dornseif@hudora.de",
-        "permissions": [
-         "einkaufspreise",
-         "wertschoepfung"
-        ],
-        "secret": "GIFBOQCC123G",
-        "tenant": "hudora.de",
-        "text": "",
-        "uid": "edv@ShPuAdMora.de"
-    }

-This generates a new user.
-UserID and Password are choosen by the system and are not user settable.
-To get an initial `$uid:$secret` to generate new credentials login via the browser and via OpenID and then check the "Credentials" Model in the App Engine Admin Console.

 LoggedModel